A mom lies on her stomach on a yoga mat in her living room while her daughter sits on her back. They smile at each other.

 Stories and games make yoga more fun for kids.
 Feel free to improvise to make it more playful if you like!
 And remember that moods and opinions change quickly, so feel free to change things up day by day.

-2 responses to “6 mood-boosting yoga poses you can do with kids
+2 responses to “6 mood-boosting yoga poses to try with kids

 1. The boy is learning the steps slowly.
 I am impressed.
 By the way, I appreciate you for your brilliant job.
 I am going to share this post on my social media pages to see my friends and followers.
 Thanks!